gabesoft/trans/README.md

 => ``{ a: [ { b: 1, c: 2 }, { b: 2, c: 3 } ] }``

 If the source field points to an array we can indicate that we want to transform the elements of the array by appending one last dot to it.
-Or alternatively a dot ``'.'`` could be specified as the first transformer.
+Alternatively, a dot ``'.'`` could be specified as the first transformer.

 ``` javascript